Blxys1/ProjetCAPI/README.md

 - need to add sessions fix bugs

-- create unitairy tests
+- FIXED create unitairy tests

-- create the documentations
+-  FIXED create the documentations

 - work on the interface